marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/maintaining-the-cfg.rst

 this is best modeled as redirection of edges in the control flow graph and thus use of ``redirect_edge_and_branch`` is preferred over more low level functions, such as ``redirect_jump`` that operate on RTL chain only.
-The CFG hooks defined in cfghooks.h should provide the complete API required for manipulating and maintaining the CFG.
+The CFG hooks defined in :samp:`cfghooks.h` should provide the complete API required for manipulating and maintaining the CFG.

 .. index:: split_block